 If you’re still snacking on lots of ‘healthy’ vegan treats with lots of added sugar, or even lots of homemade snacks with dried fruits then you may be taking in more calories than you need.
 This will lead to weight gain.

 If you don’t move your body to burn off more calories than you eat you aren’t going to lose weight.
-Find an exercise that suits you and your lifestyle and aim for 5 sessions of 30 mins a week.
+Find an exercise that suits you and your lifestyle and aim for a minimum of 5 sessions of 30 mins a week.
 Increasing the general amount of movement in your day is also important, not just attending a class or going for a run.